qbead/qbeadWebsite/content/book/dancing.md

 ## The Grand Finale: Showing Off All Its Colors

-You’ve explored both linear and rotational motion independtly so far in this adventure.
+You’ve explored both linear and rotational motion independently so far in this adventure.
 Using the above scripts as a starting point, you can modify the SpinWheel to respond to your motion however you see fit!
 We'll leave you with one final more complicated sketch to inspire your imagination.
-Here is a webpage with a [grand finale code and explaination](/codedoc/examples/Dancing_with_Color/Grand_Finale/Grand_Finale.ino.html).
+Here is a webpage with our [grand finale code and explaination](/codedoc/examples/Dancing_with_Color/Grand_Finale/Grand_Finale.ino.html).
 This script has the SpinWheel respond to both acceleration and rotation.
 To try this code on your SpinWheel or use it as a framework for your own creations, you can find it at `Examples → SpinWearables → Dancing_with_Color → Grand_Finale`.

 To see even more dances mathematically,